drufball/yosai/_drafts/threshold.md

 Aki returned the thumbs up, then placed her hands along the ground.
 She seemed to strain for a moment.
 Then her skin darkened and rippled.
 Her body shrank and a tail sprouted from her back.
 Denri blinked and Aki was replaced by a perfect replica of Onara.

 Denri almost whistled in appreciation, then remembered where she was.
-She looked through the window as cat-Aki stalked towards the front door.
+She looked through the window as cat-Aki stalked toward the front door.
 Eizo was sitting in his underwear at a small desk, diligently repairing a hole in his pants.
 Denri felt only a flash of jealousy that Eizo and Aki got furniture in their house.
 She reserved the rest of her mental faculties for memorizing Eizo's current appearance.
 She was going to need an exceptionally nice rock to memorialize this scene.

 The door swung open a crack as Aki pressed her feline head against the door.
 Eizo looked up at the sound.

 "Oh no." He stood up and started backing away from the door.
-Aki meowed and started walking towards him.
+Aki meowed and started walking toward him.
 "What do you want?
 I don't have any food."
 Eizo nearly jumped out of his skin as he backed into a low wooden stool.
 He grabbed his chest and muttered to himself.
 "I thought the other one snuck in too."

 Aki meowed again.
 The girl was relentless.
 Denri used the moment of distraction to ease the window open.
 It was hard to work while clamping a hand over her mouth to stop the giggles.